yiruole/rootNtupleAnalyzerV2/README.md

    3. An input list, which you must make for yourself using a script (see step 6)

-6) [FIXME] Make the inputlist for the files you want to run on:
+6) Make the inputlist for the files you want to run on:
 `python createList.py -i /eos/cms/store/group/phys_exotica/leptonsPlusJets/RootNtuple/scooper/RootNtuple-V00-03-11-Summer12MC_DY2JetsToLL_ScaleSysts_MG_20131008_124216/ -o config/FullNtupleDatasets_Summer12MC_DY2JetsToLL_ScaleSysts_MG
 -m root`
 The input list you want will be here:
 `$LQANA/config/FullNtupleDatasets_Summer12MC_DY2JetsToLL_ScaleSysts_MGi/inputListAllCurrent.txt`
-[FIXME]
-The `createList.py` script can be found in the lq1-nano repo: https://github.com/CMSLQ/lq1-nano
+The `createList.py` script can be found in the submitJobsWithCrabV2 repository here: https://github.com/CMSLQ/submitJobsWithCrabV2

 7) Link and then compile the analysis class you need:
 `unlink src/analysisClass.C`